MiB64/manual/save-load-games.md

 <b>

 1. It is highly recommended that you make regular native saves.
 Although state saves usually work OK, this is not guaranteed due to many things that can go wrong in the core and memory of the emulator.
 Native saves are more reliable (and smaller!) than state saves.
 By using both methods (rather than just state saves) you have a backup if anything goes wrong.
-2. For state saving to work the ROMs must be identical - that is, the ROM that the game was saved from must match exactly the one that the state is loaded into.
+2. For state saving to work the Games must be identical - that is, the Game that the game was saved from must match exactly the one that the state is loaded into.
 You may be able to share native saves between different versions of a game, but you cannot ever do this with state saves.
-MiB64 tags state files with ROM header information and will check for and prompt you on violation of this rule.
+MiB64 tags state files with Game header information and will check for and prompt you on violation of this rule.
 3. Native save files must not be Read Only, games need to be able to read/write at any time.
 For example if you back up your save files to a CDR, when you copy them back to your harddrive they may still be marked read-only - you must change the attributes with Windows Explorer.
 MiB64 does not do this automatically, in case you don't want your file to be updated for any reason.

 <a name="native"></a>